 Luckily, Mr. Braddock, the publisher at a local newspaper offered me a job as a graphic designer.
 He had seen the website and marketing materials I designed for The Hauser Brothers and wanted me to join their team.
 I was excited at the opportunity and eager to learn all I could about the newspaper industry.

 Soon after starting this new adventure, I met the love of his life, Heather.
 She worked at a local movie theater, but was also a talented sketch artist.
 Heather was planning on going to school for Psychology, but I convinced her to pursue a career doing something she loved.

 Over the next 5 years we learned graphic design together, she taught me what she learned at MTSU and I showed her what I discovered hands-on, working in the news industry.
 We also picked up photography as a hobby and have performed many portrait and wedding sessions.

 After Heather graduated, I continued working in the news industry, but also landed freelance projects designing websites for many local businesses.
 These projects, especially working for the Better Than Ezra Foundation made me realize that I missed web design and creating marketing plans.
 So in 2007, Heather and I decided to venture out and start our own design studio; unfortunately it was short lived.
 Without enough time to build capital, the 2008 recession put a stop to our dream.

 I gladly returned to the corporate world, joining a new division of Gannett, tnMedia, an advertising agency housed inside of The Tennessean.
 The focus was on high-end clients, developing websites, digital advertising, as well as some print collateral.
 I excelled in this new environment and this opportunity allowed me to utilize more of my creativity.

-Since 2014, my position within Gannett has been on the marketing team for the USA TODAY NETWORK.
-I am focusing on marketing the Tennessean and many other media companies along the East Coast and across the country and once again I have found another facet of what I love.
+In 2014, my position within Gannett was on the marketing team for the USA TODAY NETWORK.
+I focused on marketing the Tennessean and many other media companies along the East Coast and across the country.
+In 2020, after 20 years of dedicated service to Gannett I was laid off due to downsizing.